 This section of our website provides you with the tools you need to run for office, based on the Florida Election Laws.
 If you have any problems accessing our information or have questions about the process you need to follow to become a candidate in Hillsborough County, please contact our Candidate Services Liaison at (813) 744-5900, ext.
 4465.

-To see which offices are up for election in 2018, please click here.
+To find specific information on each of the offices up for election in 2018, click here.

 To become a candidate for elected office, you must file form DS-DE9, Appointment of Campaign Treasurer and Designation of Campaign Depository, before accepting any contributions or making any campaign expenditures.
 You may not collect petitions until form DS-DE9 is filed with your filing officer.
 Within 10 days of filing form DS-DE9, you must file form DS-DE84, Statement of Candidate.
 Candidates for Judicial Office must within 10 days of filing form DS-DE9 also file form DS-DE83, Statement of Candidate for Judicial Office.
 Please click here for additional forms that you will need to file during your candidacy.

 2018 QUALIFYING INFORMATION

-Qualifying By Fee - Information on qualifying fees for 2018 will be available July 2017.
+Qualifying By Fee - Information on qualifying fees for 2018 can be found here.
 These fees are due the week of qualifying.